-3 Hospitalized After Person Is Pushed Through Window During Fight At Congress Hotel Near Lollapalooza
+Fight Over Counterfeit Tickets Sends 3 People Crashing Through Window At Congress Hotel Near Lollapalooza

 — Steven Graves (@StevenGravesTV) August 1, 2021

-A man took graphic video showing someone being pushed through a ground floor window at the hotel as the window shatters.
-The man told Graves the fight was over “bad wristbands” for Lollapalooza.READ MORE: Mayor Lightfoot Defends COVID Safety Precautions For Lollapalooza, But Says Going Maskless On Public Transit Is Not Acceptable
+At 5:45 p.m., police came to the hotel for a call of a deceptive practice, in which a 26-year-old man was accused of selling counterfeit tickets to a 38-year-old man, a 29-year-old man, a 27-year-old woman, and a 23-year-old woman.

-The Fire Department said one person was taken to Northwestern Memorial Hospital in serious-to-critical condition, and two more were taken to the same hospital in fair-to-serious condition.
+The two men from the group to whom the tickets were sold then confronted the man on the sidewalk, and they got into a fight that sent them all crashing through the ground-floor hotel window as it shattered, police said.

-MORE NEWS: Lightfoot, Arwady: Masks Are Needed Indoors For Now Amid Rising COVID-19 Delta Variant Cases, But Vaccines Work, And It's Time To Get Vaccinated Now
+A man took graphic video showing someone being pushed through the window.
+The man told Graves the fight was over “bad wristbands” for Lollapalooza.READ MORE: US Postal Service Hiring For Positions At South Loop Plant

 VIDEO (WARNING🚨GRAPHIC)